jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/common.md

 ![Mean Days To Remediate](https://res.cloudinary.com/fluid-attacks/image/upload/v1623443230/docs/web/analytics/common/mean_average_days_to_remediate_eyfowf.png)

-Here you can see the average
-number of days it takes to
+Here you can see the average number of days it takes to remediate vulnerabilities grouped by the CVSS severity in your organization, group, or portfolio.
-remediate vulnerabilities
-grouped by the CVSS severity
-in your organization,
-group,
-or portfolio.
-These times are weighted by
-exposure to risk (CVSSF).
+These times are weighted by exposure to risk (CVSSF).

+Remember that this graph has six different filters:

+- Days per exposure (The graph that displays by default)
+- Days are counted without applying CVSSF
+- Non-treated CVSSF which refers to non permanently accepted treatment vulnerabilities.
+- Non-treated days are counted without applying
+  CVSSF which refers to vulnerabilities whose treatment is not permanently accepted.
+- The data of the last 30, 90 days, or all.

 ## Mean time to remediate (MTTR) benchmark

 ![MTTR Benchmark](https://res.cloudinary.com/fluid-attacks/image/upload/v1643928855/docs/web/analytics/common/common_mttr.png)

-This section shows the average time it takes for your organization, group, or portfolio to fix vulnerabilities.
+This section shows the average time your organization, group, or portfolio takes to fix vulnerabilities.
-These times are weighted
-by exposure to risk (CVSSF).
+These times are weighted by exposure to risk (CVSSF) and days with non-treated, which refers to non permanently accepted treatment vulnerabilities.
-You can compare your numbers
-to those of the best,
+You can compare your numbers to those of the best, the average, and the worst organizations.
-the average,
-and the worst organizations.